mwagstaff/SublimeText-Resources/README.md

-sublimetext
+SublimeText-Resources
 ===========

-Preferences and resources for SublimeText
+User preferences file and associated resources for SublimeText.

 Pre-requisites: